FrontEndFoxes/curriculum/workshop/half-day/half-day1.md

 },
 ```

-Now that those are available, lets import them in `/views/Home.vue`:
+Now that those are available, let's import them in `/views/Home.vue`:

 ```js
 // In computed
 ...mapState([
     "stars",